 Religion, Philosophy and Ethics.

 The Religion, Philosophy and Ethics (RPE) Department at Beaconsfield High School is a thriving and successful Department, with outstanding examination results at both GCSE and A Level.
 The subject is taught by experienced specialist teachers who aim to provide opportunities for young people to engage with relevant contemporary and challenging questions that impact on all of our lives; questions about faith, meaning and purpose, truth, existence, morality, equality and diversity.
-RPE helps young people to be more informed about the beliefs, practices and wider questions of theists and atheists in our society and in cultures across the globe; thus encouraging students to have a better understanding of their own and others beliefs which help to enhance views on British values and a wider sense of community cohesion.
+RPE helps young people to be more informed about the beliefs, practices and wider questions of theists and atheists in our society and in cultures across the globe; thus encouraging students to have a better understanding of their own and others’ beliefs, which helps to enhance their views on British values and a wider sense of community cohesion.
 We follow the Buckinghamshire Agreed Syllabus 2011-16 entitled 'Challenging RE'.

 Key Stage 3: Years 7, 8 and 9

 The students follow a unit that explores the perceived conflicts between Religion and Science, looking at different interpretations of accounts of our origins from Christianity, Science and ancient cultures.
-Y8 students then look at the questions of what does it mean to be a Christian and what does it mean to be a Buddhist.
-These topics look at fundamental Christian beliefs such as Jesus as the Messiah, resurrection atonement, discipleship and different denominations.
+Y8 students then look at the questions of what it means to be a Christian and what it means to be a Buddhist.
+These units look at fundamental Christian beliefs such as Jesus as the Messiah, resurrection, atonement, discipleship and different denominations.
 The Buddhism unit introduces the Problem of Evil and Suffering as well as its key beliefs.
-The final unit looks at the question of Is it ever right to kill?
-This covers issues such as war and peace and vegetarianism.
+The final unit looks at the question ‘Is it ever right to kill?’
+This covers issues such as war and peace, and vegetarianism.

 All students in Y9 follow the Core curriculum which introduces the three world views of theism, secularism and post-modernism.
 Through these lenses the issue of God’s existence is explored.
-The students then look at the key question of Do You Need God to be Moral?
+The students then look at the key question of ‘Do You Need God to be Moral?’
 Major atheist and theist ethical systems are introduced including Utilitarianism and use of Religious texts.
 Students then look at Judaism and the Problem of Evil which includes looking at different responses to the Holocaust.
-After Easter all students start the AQA Religion and Morality Short course which covers Crime and Punishment and UK Poverty.

 Key Stage 4: Years 10 and 11